SergioComeron/moodle-block-limesurvey/README.md

 ### Optional Settings

-#### 4. Extra Attributes
+#### 4. Extra Attributes (Optional)
-Comma-separated list of attribute numbers to retrieve from LimeSurvey participants.
+Comma-separated list of attribute numbers to display as additional text below survey titles in the block.

+**Important notes:**
+- This field is **optional** and can be left empty
+- These attributes will be displayed as extra text below each survey title (e.g., "Mathematics, Dr. Smith")
+- The **Survey Title Format** (see below) works independently and will retrieve all attributes automatically, even if this field is empty
+- If specified, it optimizes API calls by requesting only these attributes in the initial query

 **Format options:**
 - Attribute numbers: `8, 12` or `8,12`